Now the man, Moses, was very meek, more than all the men who were on the face of the earth. Numbers 12:3

 3 Now the man, Moses, was very meek, more than all the men who were on the face of the earth.
 4 The Lord spoke suddenly to Moses, to Aaron, and to Miriam, “You three come out to the Tent of Meeting!”

-10 The cloud departed from over the Tent; and behold, Miriam was leprous, as white as snow.
-Aaron looked at Miriam, and behold, she was leprous.
+10 The cloud departed from over the Tent, and Miriam was leprous, as white as snow.
+Aaron looked at Miriam and saw that she was leprous.

-11 Aaron said to Moses, “Oh, my lord, please don’t count this sin against us, in which we have done foolishly, and in which we have sinned.
+11 Aaron said to Moses, “Oh, my lord, please do not count this sin against us, which we have done foolishly and have transgressed.
 12 Let her not, I pray, be as one dead, of whom the flesh is half consumed when he comes out of his mother’s womb.”

 13 Moses cried to the Lord, saying, “Heal her, O Lord, I beg you!”

-14 The Lord said to Moses, “If her father had but spit in her face, shouldn’t she be ashamed seven days?
-Let her be shut up outside of the camp seven days, and after that she shall be brought in again.”
+14 The Lord said to Moses, “If her father had but spit in her face, should she not be ashamed seven days?
+Let her be shut up outside of the camp for seven days, and after that she shall be brought in again.”

-15 Miriam was shut up outside of the camp seven days, and the people did not travel until Miriam was brought in again.
-16 Afterward the people traveled from Hazeroth, and encamped in the wilderness of Paran.
+15 Miriam was shut up outside of the camp for seven days, and the people did not travel until Miriam was brought in again.
+16 Afterward the people traveled from Hazeroth and encamped in the wilderness of Paran.